-A recent estimate of the cost of fully funding the program is \$137 million (Washington Student Achievement Council 2014).
-In order to sustain the program over time, the state would need to adopt a principle of funding the State Need Grant program as the first priority in annual higher education appropriations, while appropriations to institutions would be subject to more variability, similar to the approach California has effectively taken in funding Cal Grants.
+A recent estimate of the cost of fully funding the program is \$123 million (Washington Student Achievement Council 2014).
+In order to sustain the program over time-in years when tax revenues shrink as well as when they grow-the state would need to adopt a principle of funding the State Need Grant program before funding other discretionary budget items.
+If the legislature does protect or expand the total pool of funds available for higher education, that could mean that appropriations to institutions would be subject to more variability, as they have been in California, where Cal Grants come first in budget deliberations.